UNIVERSITY OF BUCHAREST REVIEW 2017

-Issues 1 & 2/2017 are thematic issues, the general theme being “Birth, Death, and Rebirth: (Re)Generation as Text“.
-The deadline for submissions is 31 October 2017.
+Issues 1 & 2/2018 are thematic issues, the general theme being “Truth(s) and Alternative Facts”.
+The deadline for submissions is 31 October 2018.

 We welcome interdisciplinary approaches, which explore all possible intersections of literary and cultural studies with the other disciplines in (and even beyond) the humanities.

 In the mid-twentieth century Erich Auerbach saw his Mimesis: The Representation of Reality in Western Literature published, a book he had been working on for years and to which he could give appropriate time and energy only in exile in Istanbul, having fled Germany under Nazi threat.
 It is intriguing and relevant now to think of this intellectual and, more widely, human odyssey in terms of truth(s) and lie(s).
 Here was an author dedicated to the lifelong study of reality and its re-presentation accused of telling lies and ousted from a university chair for such ominous behaviour.
 More exciting still to think that Auerbach completed his cornerstone work in the absence of his working library, amazingly quoting from memory chunks of Western canonical works in the original!
 Everything had been stored in his erudite mind.